Yuanionrings/Bubble/README.md

 Bubble is an online scheduling web application for users to keep track of their meetings and daily routines

+## Tech Stack

+Bubble is built with the following technologies:

+* Frontend: React and React Router
+* Backend: Express and Node.js
+* Database: MongoDB
+* State Management: Redux

 ## Functions

 1. Manage Account